 11. Emotional Intelligence (EQ)

-Emotional intelligence refers to the ability to understand and manage your own emotions while also recognizing and influencing the emotions of others.
+Emotional intelligence refers to the ability to understand and manage your own emotions.
+It also means recognizing and influencing the emotions of others.
 High EQ is important in leadership, team collaboration, and conflict resolution.

 How to showcase: Discuss moments where you handled difficult interpersonal situations or helped mediate conflicts, demonstrating emotional insight.